-This Guideline enters into force on 1 May 2021 and must be implemented by 30 June 2021, subject to the specific provisions governing application set out in the individual measures under Point III.
+This Guideline enters into force for all member banks on 1 May 2021 and must be implemented by 30 June 2021, subject to the specific provisions governing application set out in the individual measures under Point III.
+By 31 January 2022, the Guideline must be implemented mutatis mutandis by the member banks in all foreign group companies held by them.